 The most common side effect of the 3-in-1 teenage booster is swelling, tenderness and redness at the site of the injection.
 But this is usually mild and goes away quickly.

-Is there anyone who shouldn't be given the 3-in-1 teenage booster?
+Is there anyone who should not be given the 3-in-1 teenage booster?

 There are very few young people who cannot be given the booster.

-If you're ill with a fever, you should also postpone vaccination until you're better.
+If you're ill with a fever, postpone vaccination until you're better.
 This is so any symptoms of an existing illness cannot be confused with an adverse reaction to the vaccine.